devtamtam/IELTStips/Phrasese.md

   *Solar energy has advantages over fossil fuels in that it is renewable.*
 - A is advantageous to B in that ...
   *This method is advantageous to the company in that it reduces costs.*
+- While A is undoubtfly valuable, it might limits C.

 ---